Law on Artificial Intelligence 2025, No. 134/2025/QH15

 Chapter V

-a) Ensuring safety, reliability, and causing no harm to the life, health, honor, dignity, and spiritual life of humans;
+a/ Ensuring safety and reliability and preventing harm to human life, health, honour, dignity, and spiritual life;

-b) Respecting human rights and citizen rights, ensuring fairness, transparency, and non-discrimination in AI development and use;
+b/ Respecting human rights and citizens’ rights, and guaranteeing fairness, transparency and non-discrimination in the development and use of artificial intelligence;

-c) Promoting happiness, prosperity, and sustainable development of humans, communities, and society;
+c/ Promoting well-being, prosperity and sustainable development for humanity, communities, and society;

-d) Encouraging innovation and social responsibility in AI research, development, and application.
+d/ Promoting innovation and social responsibility in research, development and application of artificial intelligence.

-2. The National AI Ethics Framework is reviewed and updated periodically or upon major changes in technology, law, and management practices.
+2. The national framework of artificial intelligence ethics shall be reviewed and updated periodically or when there are major changes in technology, law and management practices.

-3. The National AI Ethics Framework serves as a basis for orienting the development of standards, technical regulations, specialized guidelines, and policies encouraging safe, reliable, and responsible AI development.
+3. The national framework of artificial intelligence ethics serves as a guiding basis for formulation of standards, technical regulations, professional guidelines and policies to promote the development of safe, reliable and responsible artificial intelligence.

-4. The State encourages organizations and individuals to apply the National AI Ethics Framework during the research, development, provision, deployment, and use of AI systems to ensure transparency, fairness, safety, and respect for human rights.
+4. The State shall encourage organisations and individuals to apply the national framework of artificial intelligence ethics in the course of research, development, provision, deployment and use of artificial intelligence systems in order to ensure transparency, fairness, safety, and respect for human rights.

-5. The Minister of Science and Technology shall promulgate the National AI Ethics Framework based on the regulations in Clause 1 of this Article.
+5. The Minister of Science and Technology shall issue the national framework of artificial intelligence ethics in accordance with Clause 1 of this Article.

 Article 27.
-Ethical responsibility and impact assessment in AI application in State-level governance and public service provision
+Ethical responsibility and impact assessment upon the application of artificial intelligence in the state management and public service provision

-1. The use of AI systems in State-level governance and public service provision must ensure publicity, transparency, and responsibility for compliance with the National AI Ethics Framework.
+1. The use of artificial intelligence systems in the state management and public service provision must ensure openness, transparency and responsibility for compliance with the national framework of artificial intelligence ethics.

-2. AI systems do not replace the decision-making authority and responsibility of decision-makers as prescribed by the law regulations.
-Decision-makers are responsible for reviewing and using results provided by AI systems.
+2. Artificial intelligence systems do not replace the authority and decision-making responsibility of decision-makers as specified by law.
+Decision-makers shall review and use the results provided by artificial intelligence systems.

-3. Agencies operating high-risk AI systems or those having significant impacts on human rights, social justice, or public interests must prepare impact assessment reports on system use; reports include risk identification, control measures, and assurance of human supervision and intervention capabilities.
+3. Agencies operating artificial intelligence systems that are high-risk ones or have significant impacts on human rights, social justice or public interests shall prepare impact assessment reports on the use of such systems; such a report must include the identification of risks, control measures, and assurance of the ability for human supervision and intervention.

-5. The Government shall detail the particulars, procedures, and responsibilities for impact assessment, risk management, and supervision of AI system use in State-level governance and public service provision.
+5. The Government shall issue detailed regulations on contents of, and procedures and responsibility for, impact assessment, risk management, and supervision of the use of artificial intelligence systems in the state management and public service provision.

 Chapter VI